 Hi Kim.
 I would just like to thank you, Paul, John Ross and Krzysztof for my lovely shelters, I couldn’t think of a better company to go to.
 You have all been so efficient and helpful.
 The horses like the shelters so much that they refuse to go in them as they might spoil them!
 We will have to think of something else to build now just so we can use you again.
 Bestest wishes, Kate.

 Our stunning hay barns are specially crafted to provide safe and dry hay storage, whatever the weather.
-Made from our workshops in the English countryside, we can supply free standing hay barns or can incorporate them into your stable block.
+Manufactured at our workshops in the English countryside, we can supply free standing hay barns or can incorporate them into your stable block.

 Where is Hay Stored in a Barn?

 Hay barns are designed specifically with the effective storage of hay in mind.
 Over the years, hay has typically been stored in the hayloft above horse barns.
 While this may seem convenient, it is actually a very dangerous practice as hay is highly flammable and when stored incorrectly, heat can build-up, causing combustion.
 Therefore, to avoid serious injury to horses, a collapsed roof, or risk of fire, hay is now stored in specially designed hay barns.

 These separate buildings provide far safer storage facilities.
 What’s more, they allow for easy access, they reduce the risk of fire, and they keep your hay in a covered, dry, and safe space until you need to use it.

 Never Store Hay on the Ground

 One of the first rules of correct hay storage is not to store it on the ground.
 Storing hay straight on the ground restricts the air flow underneath and can cause hay to absorb moisture and mould.
 So, you must always store hay away from the floor, whether on pallets, or higher up, to avoid moisture absorption.